Stephen-X/Machine-Learning-Algorithms/5- Reinforcement Learning/README.md

 4. `<policy file>`: path to output the optimal actions \\pi(s)
 5. `<num episodes>`: the number of episodes your program should train the agent for.
 6. `<max episode length>`: the maximum of the length of an episode.
 Setting it to numbers <= 0 will allow the agent to keep exploring until it reaches the goal state for the current episode.
 7. `<learning rate>`: the learning rate \\alpha of the q-learning algorithm
 8. `<discount factor>`: the discount factor \\lambda
 9. `<epsilon>`: the value \\epsilon for the epsilon-greedy strategy

 Find the optimal policy for each state in `<policy file>` output.
-It's formatted as “x y optimal action” for each state s = (x, y) and the corresponding optimal policy \\pi(s).
+It's formatted as “x y optimal action” for each state s = (x, y) and the corresponding optimal policy \\pi(s).
 The 4 possible actions: west, north, east and south is denoted by integer 0, 1, 2, 3 respectively.

 ### Example